lucasjoliveau/doc/en/applications/finance/fiscal_localizations/argentina.md

 ![Credit & debit notes buttons.](../../../_images/credit-debit-notes-
 button.png)

-When creating a Credit Note we can have two scenarios:
+When creating a **Credit Note** we can have two scenarios:

-  1. the FCE is rejected so the Credit Note should have the field FCE, is Cancellation? as _True_ ; or;
+  1. the FCE is rejected so the **Credit Note** should have the field **FCE, is Cancellation?** as _True_ ; or;

-  2. the Credit Note, is created to annulate the FCE document, in this case the field FCE, is Cancellation? must be _empty_ (false).
+  2. the **Credit Note** , is created to annulate the FCE document, in this case the field **FCE, is Cancellation?** must be _empty_ (false).

 ![FCE: Es Cancelación?](../../../_images/fce-es-cancelation.png)

 #### Invoice printed report

-The PDF Report related to electronic invoices that have been validated by the AFIP includes a barcode at the bottom of the format which represents the CAE number.
+The **PDF Report** related to electronic invoices that have been validated by the AFIP includes a barcode at the bottom of the format which represents the CAE number.
 The expiration date is also displayed as it is a legal requirement.

 ![Invoice printed report.](../../../_images/invoice-printed-report.png)